 Alocasia Lauterbachiana is a radiant, perennial, and tropical plant that belongs to the family Araceae.
 The plant is most commonly known as ‘Elephant ears’ due to its leaves’ wavy edges.
 The second most common name of Alocasia Lauterbachiana is the ‘purple sword,’ because of the purple-colored vein in the center, underside of the leaves.
-This plant is of higher ornamental value due to its diversified shape and color shade, hence most loved by the nature enthusiasts.
+This plant is of higher ornamental value due to its diversified shape and color shade, hence most loved by nature enthusiasts.
 It is now used as an indoor plant.
-They can be grown quickly in the flower pots, making it a manageable Alocasia Lauterbachiana indoor plant.
+They can be grown quickly in flower pots, making it a manageable Alocasia Lauterbachiana indoor plant.

 - Family: Araceae

 - Subfamily: Aroideae